Muscle Relaxants for Neck Pain

 Side effects include:

 These medicines are best taken at bedtime.
-If you use one during waking hours, strictly avoid driving, operating machinery, or doing similar activities that could be dangerous to you or others if you become drowsy.
+If you use one during waking hours, strictly avoid driving, operating machinery, or doing similar activities that could be dangerous to you or to others if you become drowsy.

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)